Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 ### Data

 This project relies on data of the projects awarded through public support instruments for science, technology, knowledge and innovation, executed by the State agencies ANID, CORFO and the CTCI Undersecretariat.
 This data was taken from the [OBSERVA](observa.minciencia.gob.cl) platform of the chilean Ministry of Science and covers the period between 1982 and 2022.

+The data included 47818 projects with a total amount given of 3.849.542.375.552 CLP.
+Not all projects have a full set of information, with 8908 NaN values in the 'Concurso', 'TipoBeneficiario' and the 'AreaConocimiento' columns, '38932' in the 'Objetivo' column, '249' in the 'Institución' column, '38910' in the SectorEconomico column and '1540' in the 'Monto' column.

+It's important to note for the 'RegionEjecucion' column analysis that the regions of Arica y Parinacota and Los Ríos were created in 2007 while the Ñuble region was created in 2018, which can introduce bias in said analysis.

 ### Analysis